iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Conditional Probability, Expectations.md

 1. $\mathbb P(A|B) = 1$ if $A$ and $B$ is the same events.
 2. $\mathbb P(A|B) = 0$ if $A = B^C$.

 In this file, we highlight the computational approach for probability/expected values for random variables with PDFs without any mentions of probability theories.
 This is made with the intention to bring in probability without too much mathematical backgrounds.
+At the end we look over some of the classical, non-trivial applications of the conditional expectations.
+Material presented here worth the weight of a Junior Probability theory class in a decent university.

 **Fundamental Laws of Joint Probability**